If you are looking for a frog legs recipe that is a bit different from the typical deep fried, try these Chinese stir-fried frog legs.

 The frog legs are precooked in much the same way the chicken is in General Tso’s or orange chicken, which is to say battered and fried and then stir-fried.
 It makes everything better.

-One note on eating this stir-fry: It is best done with chopsticks, as the frog is still on the bone — the meat slides right off the bones.
+One note on eating this frog legs recipe: It is best done with chopsticks, as the frog is still on the bone — the meat slides right off the bones.
 Deboning a frog is of course possible, but is also a massive pain.
 I’d only do it if you were really skeeved out by bones in a stir-fry.

 Stir-Fried Frog Legs